 Welfare Regime

-Official figures (ILO, 2022) estimated the youth unemployment rate to be 13% in 2021, reaching 26% among young women.
-In an effort to provide a level of support for unemployed nationals and in response to popular protests over the lack of job opportunities and economic hardship, Sultan Haitham announced in August 2020 the creation of the Employment Security Scheme to be administered by the Public Authority for Social Insurance (PASI).
+Since 2019, all companies in Oman are required to provide health insurance for their employees through private providers, allowing international health care providers to enter Oman.
+In response to popular protests over the lack of job opportunities and economic hardship, Sultan Haitham announced the creation of the Employment Security Scheme.
 The scheme came into effect in January 2021 and covers all employees across both the government (civil and military) and private sectors.
-Workers whose contracts are terminated are eligible for a payment of 60% of their average salary (based on the prior 24 months of employment) while they search for a new role.
-This will be paid for a maximum period of six months, during which the National Employment Centre will support the individual in finding an alternative job.
+Workers whose contracts are terminated are eligible for a payment of 60% of their average salary based on the prior 24 months of employment while they search for a new role.
+This is paid for a maximum period of six months, during which the National Employment Center supports the individual in finding an alternative job, with funding based on a 1% contribution split equally between workers and employers.

-Nationals employed in the private sector are guaranteed a minimum monthly wage of OMR 325 (approximately $844), which has not been raised since July 2013.
-The minimum wage has been de-linked from academic qualifications since September 2020.
-In March 2023, the Ministry of Labor confirmed that it was considering raising the minimum monthly wage to OMR 360 ($936).
-As of January 2023, 47% of nationals employed in the private sector earned a monthly salary of less than OMR 500.
+Nationals employed in the private sector are guaranteed a minimum monthly wage of OMR 325 (approximately $844), which has not increased since July 2013.
+As of December 2023, 43% of nationals working in the private sector earned a monthly salary of less than OMR 500 due to widespread involuntary part-time employment, particularly among women.

 Social safety nets